sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-forecast/hcpps-rest-ps-forecast.md

 Optionally, you can define the following parameters to enhance your analysis:

- - the reference date (date after which the entries are call predictions), if none is specified then the last date will be used
+ - **the reference date** (date after which the entries are call predictions), if none is specified then the last date will be used
- - forecast method: the method to use to generate the forecasts (default, smoothing or linear regression)
+ - **forecast method**: the method to use to generate the forecasts (default, smoothing or linear regression)
- - max lag: the maximum lag to consider to compute forecasts
+ - **max lag**: the maximum lag to consider to compute forecasts
- - number of past values in the output: the number of past data to return with the forecasts (default value is 0)
+ - **number of past values in the output**: the number of past data to return with the forecasts (default value is 0)
- - skipped variables: a list of variables to skip from the analysis
+ - **skipped variables**: a list of variables to skip from the analysis
- - smoothing cycle length: the length to consider for a cycle.
+ - **smoothing cycle length**: the length to consider for a cycle.
 This parameter is enforced only when using smoothing techniques
- - variable description: a more details description of the dataset
+ - **variable description**: a more details description of the dataset

 [DONE]
 [ACCORDION-END]